Neocicindela dunedensis: Ecology

 Neocicindela dunedensis overlaps in distribution with a few other tiger beetle species, most notably the larger and more widespread Neocicindela latecincta, and the range-restricted Zecicindela tekapoensis of the Mackenzie Basin.
 In the Mackenzie Basin, it was noted that N. dunedensis were most frequently collected during December, rather than in March.
 In general this species is active during the warmer months, and have been observed and collected from November through to March.

 Taxonomy

+This species was first described by François-Louis Laporte, comte de Castelnau in 1867 and originally named Cicindela dunedensis.
+The type locality is possibly Dunedin.
+This species was placed in the genus Neocicindela in 2005.

 Neocicindela dunedensis is most closely related to the species Neocicindela waiouraensis, which is a larger species endemic to the North Island.
 It is thought that N. dunedensis and N. waiouraensis diverged from each other about 4 million years ago, during the Pliocene.

-Etymology and discovery
+Etymology

 In the past there have been inconsistencies with the spelling of the scientific name that have been accidentally perpetuated by other scientists.
 In 1880, Broun accidentally misspelled the specific name as dunedinensis, instead of the correct dunedensis.
 This misspelling was perpetuated by a few other scientists until 1934.
-Neocicindela dunedensis was first described by Larporte de Castelnau in 1867, with the type locality possibly being Dunedin.
 Some New Zealand museums do have specimens of N. dunedensis, including the Te Papa Museum and the Auckland War Memorial Museum.